christoftorres/TicketMiner/Addon/README.md

 =========================
 TicketMiner is a proof-of-concept and JavaScript based multi-threaded cryptocurrency miner for Mozilla Firefox, allowing users to mine tickets at dedicated websites where they can later on redeem these tickets for improved services.
+Currently the following four mining algorithms are supported:
+* Sha256
+* Scrypt
+* NeoScrypt
+* Ethash (Full and Light client)

 Installation instructions
 =========================